Tax Impact of Selling Home – Things Your Clients Should Consider

-A family packing moving boxes in a living room, a sold sign hanging in the window behind them
+A family packing boxes in a home, with a sold sign visible through the window.

 Do you pay taxes when you sell a house?